VR-25/acc/README.md

 # Minimum charging on/off toggling interval (seconds)
 chargingOnOffDelay=1

 # English (en) and Portuguese (pt) are the main languages supported.
-Refer to the localization section below for all available languages and translation information.
+Refer to the "## LOCALIZATION" section below for all available languages and translation information.
 language=en

 # Wakelocks to unlock after pausing charging (e.g., wakeUnlock=chg_wake_lock qcom_step_chg)